-- "we," "us," "our company," "our" or "CNinsure" refer to CNinsure Inc., its subsidiaries and our consolidated affiliated entities; - "China" or "PRC" refers to the People's Republic of China, excluding, solely for the purpose of this annual report, Taiwan, Hong Kong and Macau; - "provinces" of China refers to the 22 provinces, the four municipalities directly administered by the central government (Beijing, Shanghai, Tianjin and Chongqing) and the five autonomous regions (Xinjiang, Tibet, Inner Mongolia, Ningxia and Guangxi); - "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.001 per share; - "ADSs" refers to our American depositary shares, each of which represents 20 ordinary shares; - "consolidated affiliated entities" refers to Shenzhen Xinbao Investment Management Co., Ltd., or Xinbao Investment and its subsidiaries and prior to January 2016 also referred to Shenzhen Dianliang Information Technology Co., Ltd., or Dianliang Information; - all references to "RMB" or "Renminbi" are to the legal currency of China, all references to "US\$" and "U.S. dollars" are to the legal currency of the United States and all references to "HK\$" and "HK dollars" are to the legal currency of the Hong Kong Special Administrative Region; and - all discrepancies in any table between the amounts identified as total amounts and the sum of the amounts listed therein are due to rounding.
+- "we," "us," "our company," "our" or "Fanhua" refer to Fanhua Inc., formerly known as CNinsure Inc., its subsidiaries and our consolidated affiliated entities, if applicable; - "China" or "PRC" refers to the People's Republic of China, excluding, solely for the purpose of this annual report, Taiwan, Hong Kong and Macau; - "provinces" of China refers to the 22 provinces, the four municipalities directly administered by the central government (Beijing, Shanghai, Tianjin and Chongqing) and the five autonomous regions (Xinjiang, Tibet, Inner Mongolia, Ningxia and Guangxi); - "shares" or "ordinary shares" refers to our ordinary shares, par value US\$0.001 per share; - "ADSs" refers to our American depositary shares, each of which represents 20 ordinary shares; - "consolidated affiliated entities" refers to Shenzhen Xinbao Investment Management Co., Ltd., or Xinbao Investment and its subsidiaries which became our wholly-owned subsidiary in May 2016 and Shenzhen Dianliang Information Technology Co., Ltd., or Dianliang Information which became our wholly-owned subsidiary in January 2016; - all references to "RMB" or "Renminbi" are to the legal currency of China, all references to "US\$" and "U.S. dollars" are to the legal currency of the United States and all references to "HK\$" and "HK dollars" are to the legal currency of the Hong Kong Special Administrative Region; and - all discrepancies in any table between the amounts identified as total amounts and the sum of the amounts listed therein are due to rounding.